SamyaDaleh/CL-Toolbox/doc/doc.md

 P = {"S( X V Y W ) -> A(X,Y) B(V,W)", "B(ε,ε) -> ε", "B(b X,d Y) -> B(X,Y)", "A(a,c) -> ε", "A(a X,c Y) -> A(X,Y)"}
 S = "S"
 ```
 An empty string can be either represented as ε or by writing nothing.

-TODO Object
+Internally the Srcg object contains the sets (lists) of terminals, nonterminals, variables and clauses.
+A clause consists of predicates.
+Similar to a CfgProductionRule a clause has one predicate on the left hand side and a list of predicates on the right hand side.
+A predicate is made up of one nonterminal and arguments consisting of elements, here represented as a two dimensional string.

 ## Program Workflow